Professional fix-and-flip operators and real estate investors don’t have a lead volume problem. They have a lead fit problem.

 The business has to define what a good opportunity actually looks like.
 Without that, marketing optimization becomes generic by default.

-2. Improve fit before chasing scale
+2. Improve lead fit before chasing scale

 If the current system is producing too many low-fit leads, adding more volume often makes the problem worse.